sahilchess/pixeldust/submissions/!Template/README.md

 Tell us a little bit about your design process.
 What were some challenges?
 What helped?

-Some images of your design:
+Some images of your design (make sure to include both the PCB and Schematic!):